dongxingning/SHA-GCL-for-SGG/INSTALL.md

 ## Installation

 Most of the requirements of this projects are exactly the same as [Scene-Graph-Benchmark](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch) and [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).
-If you have any problem of your environment, you should check their [issues page](https://github.com/facebookresearch/maskrcnn-benchmark/issues) first.
+If you have any problem of your environment, we recommend you to check their [issues page](https://github.com/facebookresearch/maskrcnn-benchmark/issues) first.
 Hope you will find the answer.

 ### Requirements:
 - Python >= 3.6 (Mine 3.6)